Gone with the Wind (novel): Southern belle

 However, Scarlett is not always willing to conform.
 Kathryn Lee Seidel, in her book, The Southern Belle in the American Novel, wrote:

 part of her does try to rebel against the restraints of a code of behavior that relentlessly attempts to mold her into a form to which she is not naturally suited.

-The figure of a pampered southern belle, Scarlett lives through an extreme reversal of fortune and wealth and survives to rebuild Tara and her self-esteem.
+Scarlett, the figure of a pampered southern belle, lives through an extreme reversal of fortune and wealth and survives to rebuild Tara and her self-esteem.
 Her bad belle traits (Scarlett's deceitfulness, shrewdness, manipulation, and superficiality), in contrast to Melanie's good belle traits (trust, self-sacrifice, and loyalty), enable her to survive in the post-war South and pursue her main interest, which is to make enough money to survive and prosper.
 Although Scarlett was "born" around 1845, she is portrayed to appeal to modern-day readers for her passionate and independent spirit, determination, and obstinate refusal to feel defeated.

 Historical background

-Marriage was supposed to be the goal of all southern belles, as women's status was largely determined by that of their husbands.
+Marriage was supposed to be the goal of all southern belles, as that of their husbands largely determined women's status.
 All social and educational pursuits were directed towards it.
 Despite the Civil War and the loss of a generation of eligible men, young ladies were still expected to marry.
 By law and Southern social convention, household heads were adult, white propertied males, and all white women and all African Americans were thought to require protection and guidance because they lacked the capacity for reason and self-control.

-The Atlanta Historical Society has produced a number of Gone with the Wind exhibits, among them a 1994 exhibit titled, "Disputed Territories: Gone with the Wind and Southern Myths".
+The Atlanta Historical Society has produced many Gone with the Wind exhibits, among them a 1994 exhibit titled "Disputed Territories: Gone with the Wind and Southern Myths".
 The exhibit asked, "Was Scarlett a Lady?", finding that historically most women of the period were not involved in business activities as Scarlett was during Reconstruction when she ran a sawmill.
-White women performed traditional jobs such as teaching and sewing, and generally disliked work outside the home.
+White women performed traditional jobs such as teaching and sewing and generally disliked work outside the home.

-During the Civil War, Southern women played a major role as volunteer nurses working in makeshift hospitals.
+During the Civil War, Southern women played a significant role as volunteer nurses in makeshift hospitals.
 Many were middle- and upper-class women who had never worked for wages or seen the inside of a hospital.
 One such nurse was Ada W. Bacot, a young widow who had lost two children.
-Bacot came from a wealthy South Carolina plantation family that owned 87 slaves.
+Bacot came from a wealthy South Carolina plantation family that enslaved 87 people.

 In the fall of 1862, Confederate laws were changed to permit women to be employed in hospitals as members of the Confederate Medical Department.
 Twenty-seven-year-old nurse Kate Cumming from Mobile, Alabama, described the primitive hospital conditions in her journal:

 They are in the hall, on the gallery, and crowded into very small rooms.
 The foul air from this mass of human beings at first made me giddy and sick, but I soon got over it.
 We have to walk, and when we give the men any thing kneel, in blood and water; but we think nothing of it at all.